WangYue1998/AI-project/README.md

 The chatbot is integrated into Wechat, using iexfiance API.

 Users are only allowed to send text or audio to ask questions.

+## ACHIEVED GOALS
+Multiple selective answers to the same question and provides a default answer.
+Chatbot can answer questions through regular expressions, pattern matching, keyword extraction, syntax conversion.
+It can extract users' intents through regular expressions.
+The user’s entities can be extracted by a support vector machine.
+Based on predefined entities’ types to identify an entity.
+Construct a local basic chat robot system through Rasa NLU to explore the database using natural language.
+Implement multiple rounds of multi-query technology for state machines and provide explanations and answers based on contextual issues.
+The chatbot can achieve receiving the audio from the user and reply the information using Google Speech Recognition.

 ## DEMO
 Text test and audio test show the results of this product.